sandialabs/coek/doc/api.rst

 ... code::

     auto x = coek::variable("x");
-    model.add_variable(x);
+    model.add(x);

 and

 ... code::

+    auto x = model.add( coek::variable("x") );
-    auto x = model.add_variable("x");
+    auto x = model.add( coek::variable("x") );

-The `coek::variable` function and `model.add_variable` method have the same API.
-They construct a variable object and return it.
+The `Model::add()` method creates a variable object to the model, and this object is returned to support more concise declaration of variables.
 This enables functional chaining to configure the variable, and it enables the user to directly reference the variable object.

 ... question::

-    Should these have the same name?
-Would it be more intuitive for users to call `coek::variable` and `model.variable`?

-    Note that just using 'add' is problematic, because a model needs to add variables, objectives and constraints.
+    Should we include an `Model::add_variable()` method that replicates the API of the `coek::variable()` method?
+This would be redundant in the API, but it would allow for shorter end-user code.

 Minimal Specification